cognitedata/oryx/README.md

 given that the message will actually end up being logged.

 NOTE: The logging handler (`log`) do not alter the types of the pipeline and may be composed anywhere.
-But to give meaningful output they should be composed after fetching (`fetch`) but before error handling (`withError`).
-This is because fetch related values goes down the pipeline while error values short-circuits and goes up.
-So you need to log in between to catch both.
+But to give meaningful output they should be composed after fetching (`fetch`).
+To log errors the log handler should be placed after error handling (`withError`), and to log decoded responses the log handler should be placed after the decoder (i.e `json`).

 ```fs
 val withLogger: